EnochEnagbem/OPERATING-SYSTEMS-COSC255/ShortestJobFirst/README.md

 After accepting the input it then compute the following -Sorting

-    Which is `arranging the process starting from the one with smallest execution time`
+    Which is `arranging the processes starting from the one with smallest execution time`

 -  Waiting Time